StDensity/Microsoft-Rewards-Automation/README.md

 # Instructions

 1. Install Python if not already installed.
 Not tech-savvy?
-Use Reward Automation_legacy.zip (older version).
+Just extract and run `App.exe` from `App.zip`.
 2. Clone this repository:
    - Go to the code section and click "Download ZIP."
 3. Open the folder in an IDE.